 - urinary incontinence —your vaginal and urethral tissues lose elasticity so it’s important to strengthen your pelvic floor muscles

 The symptoms you experience from hormonal changes can be really tough to manage.
 What works for each person can be very different, so you’ll need to find what works best for you.

 Hormone replacement therapy (HRT)

 Synthetic hormone medications can be used to help you transition into menopause and ease symptoms — by artificially boosting your hormone levels.
-You should always consult your GP to find out if HRT is the right thing for you.
+You should always consult your GP to find out if hormone replacement therapy (HRT) is the right thing for you.

 Phytoestrogens are substances found in certain plants that have oestrogen-like effects.
 These have been shown to reduce hot flushes.
 Foods high in phytoestrogens include soybeans, tofu, tempeh, and sesame seeds.
 Some food supplements contain phytoestrogens, like Dong Quai, liquorice, and red clover.

-Mild exercise for about 20 minutes, at least three times a week, has been found to reduce hot flashes.
-It also has a positive impact on mood — reducing anxiety and depression.
+Mild exercise for about 20 minutes, at least 3 times a week, has been found to reduce hot flashes.
+It also has a positive effect on mood — reducing anxiety and depression.
 Taking your exercise outside will also help to boost vitamin D which is really important for your bone health.